ankraft/ACME-oneM2M-CSE/docs/Supported.md

 ## oneM2M Specification Conformance

-The CSE implementation successfully passes most of the oneM2M release 1 test cases (353 out of 361), and all relevant release 2 test cases.
+The CSE implementation successfully passes most of the oneM2M Release 1 test cases (353 out of 361), and all relevant test cases from Release 2, 3 and 4.

 ## Release Versions